Campions & Catchflies

 White Campion Silene latifolia

 Originally introduced perhaps as early as the Bronze Age and now a widespread plant of all kinds of cultivated and disturbed ground.
 Flowers April to September or later.
 The petals are rather variable and may or may not have small side lobes.
+Mature seed capsules have ten teeth that do not reflex at maturity.

 White Campion White Campion White Campion White Campion